laro/Cilia/README.md

           }
           ```
           to read/interpret `Float32`,
-        - and
+        - and with
           ```
           class LowByteInUInt16 {
-              UInt16:8 low
+              UInt32:1 signIsNegative
           }
           ```
-          has the same memory layout as `UInt16 value` (for values of 0..255).
+          signIsNegative is true for negative integers.
-        - Right-aligned means that the last element always covers bit 0:
+        - Bits are left-aligned, so the first element always covers the most-significant bit:
           ```
           class LowFourBits {
-              UInt8:1 bit3
-              UInt8:1 bit2
+              UInt8:1 bit7
-              UInt8:1 bit1
+              UInt8:1 bit6
-              UInt8:1 bit0
+              UInt8:1 bit5
+              // ...
           }
           ```
+        - This is what typical "MSB-first" C++ compilers do (on big-endian PowerPC, MIPS, SPARC).
-        - Therefore CiliaC may have to
-            - reverse the order of bit field elements (when using typical "LSB-first" C++ compilers like GCC x86),
+            - CiliaC may have to reverse the order of bit field elements and add some padding `UInt32:... __filler_for_right_alignment` (when using typical "LSB-first" C++ compilers like GCC x86).
-            - and/or add some padding `UInt32:... __filler_for_right_alignment` (when using typical "MSB-first" C++ compilers on big-endian PowerPC, MIPS, SPARC).
         - Add your own filler (padding bits) to shift field elements/members on demand, e.g.
           ```
           class Sign {
-              UInt32:1  sign
+              UInt32:1  filler
-              UInt32:31 filler
+              UInt32:31 bit0
           }
           ```